albertomh/albertomh.com/src/en/2025/djangoconeu-2025.md

 <img src="/assets/img/post/2025/2025-04_djangoconEU-1.jpg" alt="TODO" class="img-fluid">

+📸: with Harinder; Daniele & a quality dashboard like those used at Canonical; code added to Django over time, from Sarah's talk.

 <h2 class="mt-5">Day 2</h2>

 My Day 2 of DjangoCon Europe had two distinct yet complementary flavours: a focus on